CorentinB/bigd/README.md

 clang++ -std=c++11 bigd.cpp -lcurl -lboost_program_options -o bigd
 ```

-Please create an issue if you find a bug / have an enhacement request.
+Please create an issue if you find a bug / have an enhancement request.
 NB.
 I've not extensively tested this.

 Adheres to The Hacky As Fuck Software License.